cihanozcelik/StateMachineLib/README.md

 ## Listening to Events & Signals Only While a State is Active

-A powerful feature of StateMachineLib is the ability to listen to `EventBusLib` events or standard C# `Action` signals only while a specific state is active.
+A powerful feature of StateMachineLib is the ability to listen to `EventBusLib` events only while a specific state is active.
 This is achieved using the `StateUnit.On` methods.
 The older `Listen` and `ListenSignal` methods are now deprecated.

 ### EventBus Event Listening (Basic Usage)
 ```csharp